SwapnilDawar2004/-Movie-Sales-Data-Pipeline/README.md

 ## Project Overview
 This project demonstrates a data warehouse setup using PostgreSQL.
-It includes ETL processing, data modeling, and analysis of movie sales data in a star schema structure and also implements some practices to extract insights such as total sales per film, top revenue-generating cities, and more.
+A star schema structure dimensional data warehouse model is implemented to structure the data for analysis to extract insights such as total sales per film, top revenue-generating cities, and more.

 ## Repository Structure
 ```